-- Cheese – Shredded smoked gouda is melted over the top of the squash – its smokiness is the perfect match for sweet, earthy butternut squash, & parmesan cheese is folded into the breadcrumb topping – its nutty, salty flavor is the perfect pairing for butternut squash!
+- Cheese – 2 types in this gratin!
+Shredded smoked gouda melts over the top of the squash – its smokiness is the perfect match for sweet, earthy butternut squash.
+Parmesan cheese is folded into the breadcrumb topping – its nutty, salty flavor pairs perfectly with butternut squash!

-The thing I love most about this winter squash au gratin is the fact that it’s the kind of dish that feels incredibly special & indulgent, but it truly couldn’t be easier to throw together.
+This winter squash au gratin feels incredibly special & indulgent, but it couldn’t be easier to throw together!

-- Toast the breadcrumbs – Toast the panko in a little bit of butter until beautifully golden brown.
-Transfer it to a bowl, then toss with some parmesan & fresh herbs.
-Easy peasy!
+- Toast the breadcrumbs – Toast the panko breadcrumbs in a little bit of butter until beautifully golden brown.
+Transfer to a bowl, then toss with some parmesan & fresh herbs.

-- Par-cook the squash – To ensure the squash reaches the perfect melt-in-your-mouth tender consistency in the baked gratin, you’ll first par-cook it on the stovetop.
+- Par-cook the squash – Par-cook the squash on the stovetop first to ensure the squash reaches the perfect melt-in-your-mouth tender consistency once baked.
 The squash cooks with onion, garlic, & fresh herbs, which helps deepen the aromatic flavor (&, as a bonus, makes your kitchen smell absolutely heavenly!).
 No need to cook for a long time here – you just want to help the squash along by softening it a bit.

-Gratin FAQ: Can you assemble roasted butternut squash gratin and cook later?
 Yes!
-You can assemble this gratin up to 3 days in advance, storing in the refrigerator until you’d like to bake it off.
+You can assemble this gratin up to 3 days in advance, storing in the refrigerator until you’re ready to bake.
 Check the Recipe Notes, below, for more guidance!

-This winter squash au gratin just might be the best butternut squash dish I’ve ever had.
+This winter squash gratin might be the best butternut squash dish I’ve ever had.
 I can’t wait for you to give it a try this holiday season!

 for the toasted breadcrumbs: